Bayansas/SeattleListings/README.md

 # SeattleListings
-<h2>installations</h2>
+<h2>Installations</h2>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.
+ The Anaconda distribution of Python should be enough to run the code with no issues.

 <h2>Project Motivation</h2>